One quick way to improve credit scores is by using less of your available credit.

 For every card that has a balance (meaning you got a bill this month), divide that balance by the credit limit.
 Then multiply that figure by 100 and you’ll get the utilization percentage on that card.

 The balance on your statement is what gets reported to the credit bureaus.
-As long as the balance is showing up on your credit report then you will have a utilization percentage greater than 0.
-Even if you pay in full each month the balance reported to the credit bureaus may not be 0.
-In order for your balance to report 0 you must pay in full before the statement cuts.
+As long as the balance is showing up on your credit report then you will have a utilization percentage greater than zero.
+Even if you pay in full each month the balance reported to the credit bureaus may not be zero.
+In order for your balance to report zero you must pay in full before a new statement cuts.

 High overall credit utilization is the problem